phosseini/phosseini.github.io/index.markdown

 under the supervision of [Dr. Mona Diab](https://lti.cs.cmu.edu/people/222228496/mona-diab) and [Dr. David Broniatowski](https://www.seas.gwu.edu/david-broniatowski).
 My dissertation was on “Advancing Identification of Causal Relations in Natural Language”.
-I worked on several projects including building large language models with commonsense reasoning and causal relation understanding capabilities, and analytical frameworks for understanding how individuals make various decisions on social media, including the spread of disinformation and misinformation.
+I worked on several projects including building large language models (LLMs) with commonsense reasoning and causal relation understanding capabilities, and analytical frameworks for understanding how individuals make various decisions on social media, including the spread of disinformation and misinformation.